-Tips on Staying Sober During COVID-19 - Comprehensive Wellness Centers
+Tips on Staying Sober During the COVID-19 Pandemic

 Many alcoholics and addicts rely heavily on their ability to connect with members of their recovery fellowships.
 Being able to interact with like-minded people who share similar issues is arguably one of the most therapeutic aspects of recovery.
 Therefore, when something stands in the way of alcoholics and addicts being able to go to meetings, many of these individuals begin to panic.
 Unfortunately, one of the most common concerns is how to remain sober without access to some of the fundamental tools needed in order to recover?

 As of recently, the fear of not being able to access meetings has materialized.
 Currently, the whole world is facing a global pandemic.
 COVID-19, a new strain of coronavirus, has caused many areas of the world, including increasing parts of America, to enforce mandatory shut-downs of businesses and social distancing measures.
 When recovering addicts and alcoholics are isolated, they often begin to revert back to old ways of thinking.
 However, with the right tools and a positive mindset, staying sober during social isolation is more than possible.

 Tip #1: Become Involved in Online Recovery Communities

 Fortunately, with the help of technology, many alcoholics and addicts have found a new way to attend recovery meetings or chat with fellow recovering individuals online.
 In fact, many recovery fellowships heard the concerns of their members and took it upon themselves to move their meetings online.
 Many people have been hosting meetings through the form of group video chats on various platforms.
 Therefore, anyone worried about not being able to make meetings will have the opportunity to hear speakers and gain new insights into their evergrowing sobriety.